How to Fix Netflix Audio and Video Out of Sync. (Sound Faster than Video)

 Here you will see a list of options Automatic, Low, Average, High.
 By default, it should be set to Automatic, which will play content in the best possible format for your Internet connection.
 If your Internet connection is capable of playing content in HD or UHD Netflix will automatically do so.
 This is where problems arise, if your computer can’t handle HD or UHD, sync issues occur.
 So to prevent this try manually changing your quality options, start from the highest and work your way down until you find a perfect fit for your device. (if you have data limits, keep this in mind also)

 How to Fix Netflix Audio and Video Sync Problems.
 Audio Faster Than Video.
-(Option 2)
+(Option 2: Update Graphics Drivers)

 If the problem isn’t streaming based, the next place to look is on your system.
 First, make sure that your graphics drivers are fully up to date.
 To do this right-click on the start menu icon, select Device Manager, then scroll down the list and expand the Display Drivers.
 Here right-click on your graphics device and select update drivers.
 This will force Windows to check for the latest driver version for your device.
 (Alternatively, you can check the manufacturer's website for new drivers)

-Once you have done this, you have two other options at your disposal, the first is to change your video quality settings for when your device is running on battery:
+Once you have tried/check options one and two, you have two more options at your disposal.
+The first is to change your video quality settings for when your device is running on battery:

 The second is to change Windows Visual Effects Performance options.
 To do this, open Control Panel, search CPU using the search box in the upper right-hand corner, then select Check Processor Speed.